alixvox/N9N6-chatbot_backend/README.md

    - Optimizes document search configurations
    - Updates chunking and ranking settings

-## Secrets Management
+## Environment Variables

-Using Google Cloud Secret Manager for:
+Production environment uses Google Cloud Secret Manager and the following secrets.

+If running locally, switch management to use local environment variables and assign the following secrets as variables within a file `.env` in the root of the project.

 - `WATSONX_AUTH`: WatsonX webhook authentication
 - `ZAPIER_WEBHOOK`: Story submission webhook URL